SoftUni-Internal/interactive-content/EN/05-Joins-Subqueries-And-Indices/01-Joins.md

 А relational database consists of multiple related tables.

-Sometimes we will need to combine data from several tables into a new table.
+Sometimes you will need to combine data from several tables into a new table.

-A **JOIN** clause is used to combine rows from two or more tables, based on a related column between them.
+A `JOIN` clause combines rows from two or more tables based on a column they share.

 The related column is a column, which exists as a **primary key** in the first table and as a **foreign key** in the second table.